 Martin Campbell turned off Claim-Jumper Trail onto Quartz Way, parked his blue Jeep, and bushwhacked down the low slope of national forest bordering Buddy Fisher’s property.
-Martin was no stranger to the property, but it had been several years and a major growth spurt since his last visita couple of months since his last visit and recent developments dictated he be more careful.
+Martin was no stranger to the property, but it had been a couple of months since his last visit and recent developments dictated he be more careful.

-When he was about halfway across the meadow, Martin saw Buddy spreading leaves over a drying rack on a sunny area of driveway between the house and the storage shed.
+When he was about halfway across the meadow, Martin saw Buddy spreading leaves over screens attached to a drying rack on a sunny area of driveway between the house and the storage shed.
 His ponytail fell straight down his spine, reaching mid-back.
-Across the side of the shed you could still make out the “Fisher’s Soap” logo in 1930s geometric typeface.
+Across the side of the shed you could still make out the “Fisher’s Soap” logo in 1930’s geometric typeface.

 A wooden vestibule connected the house to a rectangular quarter-acre garden defined by bamboo stalks covered with vines and broadleaf shrubs.
 The tops of the stalks were sharpened into daggers, some of which had small searchlights attached.
 It didn’t take a genius to know what the bamboo concealed or the significance of Peppermint Creek flowing twenty yards away.
 Behind the garden, a treeless slope led up to Quartz Way, the result of clear-cutting decades earlier.
-A wooden vestibule connected the house to a rectangular, quarter-acre garden defined by vine-covered bamboo stalks with the ends carved into sharp points.
-Broadleaf shrubs grew halfway up.
-Some of the stalks had small spotlights attached.
-Behind the garden, a treeless slope led up to Quartz Way, the result of clear-cutting decades earlier.
-It didn’t take a genius to know what the bamboo concealed or the significance of Peppermint Creek flowing twenty yards away, although it did seem odd that the garden extended far enough back to see inside from the slope.
 Inside that bamboo enclosure Martin first learned about the importance of collecting dead leaves and raking up litter.
 Buddy said a messy garden filled plants with sadness, made their fruit less sweet.

 “What’s the matter, Marty?”
 Buddy said, still bent over the drying screens.
 “You got your driver’s license now.
 Did you forget where my driveway was?”